Skip to content

-Normally a Full HD (1080p) TV will truely show its class when watched on a TV of 40-inches and above.
+Normally a Full HD (1080p) TV will truly show its class when watched on a TV of 40 inches and above.
 Anything lower and the screen will struggle to really highlight the extra detail compared to an HD Ready 720p TV.

-Our 19-inch and 22-inch TVs make the ideal bedroom and kitchen TVs as when viewed from close range they’ll perfectly highlight the finer details thanks to their HD resolution - perfect for viewing within a 5ft distance.
+Our 19, 22 and 24-inch TVs make the ideal bedroom and kitchen TVs as when viewed from close range they’ll perfectly highlight the finer details thanks to their HD resolution - perfect for viewing within a 5ft distance.

 If your typical viewing position is slightly further than this, from 5 to 7ft you should look at our TVs between 26-32-inches.
 These will suit bedrooms where the bed is on the other side of the room, or small living rooms where the sofa is positioned close to the TV.

-For TVs from 37-47-inch you should aim to sit up to 12 feet away to get the maximum enjoyment from your TV whilst a larger screen will suit a slightly greater distance.
+For TVs from 40-47-inches, you should aim to sit up to 12 feet away to get the maximum enjoyment from your TV whilst a larger screen will suit a slightly greater distance.

 If you’re looking for a new TV then you'll be forgiven for not knowing whether to choose an LCD or an LED TV.
 Whilst both produce fantastic picture quality and won't fail to impress.
 LED technology is the most recent technology and offers designers the chance to produce TVs which wouldn’t look out of place inside an art gallery.